jmersonuo/jmersonuo.github.io/Activities/Population-Tutorial/03-Population-Choropleth.md

 ----------
 ### X. Adding a second layer

-Currently, we have only have information for homeowners displayed.
+Currently, we only have information for homeowners displayed.
 To make a meaningful comparison, we will need to add the data symbolized using the renters attribute.
 We'll add this layer to the other map, so the user can see it when they swipe between maps.

 1. Add a second load event, `renterMap.on('load'...` for the renterMap.
 Place this function after *end* of the `ownerMap.on` function: